Beyoncé: 2018–2021: Everything Is Love, Homecoming and The Lion King

 Beyoncé headlined both weekends of the 2018 Coachella Valley Music and Arts Festival.
 Her performance on April 14 was the most-tweeted-about performance of the first weekend and became the most-watched live performance on YouTube.
 It received widespread praise from critics, many of whom described it as historic.
 The performance paid homage to Black culture—particularly focusing on historically Black colleges and universities—and included a brief reunion of Destiny's Child.

 On June 6, 2018, Beyoncé and Jay-Z launched their On the Run II Tour.
 After its final show, the couple released their first collaborative studio album, Everything Is Love, on June 16.
 The record debuted at number two in the US with 123,000 album-equivalent units sold first-week; its only single, "Apeshit", peaked at number thirteen on the Billboard Hot 100.
 On December 2, 2018, Beyoncé and Jay-Z headlined the Global Citizen Festival: Mandela 100 at FNB Stadium in Johannesburg, South Africa.
 Homecoming: A Film by Beyoncé, a documentary and concert film chronicling the 2018 Coachella performances, was released on Netflix on April 17, 2019, alongside Homecoming: The Live Album.
 The film earned six nominations at the 71st Primetime Creative Arts Emmy Awards in 2019.

 Beyoncé starred as the voice of Nala in the 2019 remake of The Lion King, released in July that year.
 She also contributed to the film's soundtrack, performing a remade version of "Can You Feel the Love Tonight".
 Beyoncé's original song "Spirit" was the lead single from both the official soundtrack and The Lion King: The Gift, a companion album she curated and produced.
 Incorporating gqom and Afrobeat, she recruited African producers to create The Gift, given the film's African setting.
 In September, ABC aired Beyoncé Presents: Making The Gift, a surprise documentary detailing the album's creation.
+In April 2020, Megan Thee Stallion and Beyoncé released a remix of the former's song "Savage", which topped the Billboard Hot 100, becoming Beyoncé's seventh number-one as a soloist.

-In April 2020, Megan Thee Stallion and Beyoncé released a remix of "Savage", which topped the Billboard Hot 100, becoming Beyoncé's seventh number one as a soloist.
-In July 2020, she released Black Is King, the visual companion to The Gift written, directed, and executive produced by Beyoncé.
-At the 63rd Annual Grammy Awards in 2021, she led with nine nominations and won four awards, making her the most-awarded singer and female individual in Grammy history, and the second most-awarded individual overall.
+In July 2020, Beyoncé released Black Is King, the visual companion to The Gift, which she wrote, directed, and executive produced.
+At the 63rd Annual Grammy Awards in 2021, she led with nine nominations and won four awards, making her the most-awarded singer and woman in Grammy history, and the second most-awarded person overall.
 That same year, she co-wrote and recorded "Be Alive" for the biographical sports drama film King Richard, earning her first Academy Award nomination for Best Original Song at the 94th Academy Awards.